-Beautiful and unusual photos.
-The strangest and most unusual historical photos (26 photos)
+Beautiful and unusual photographs.
+The strangest and most unusual historical photographs (26 photos)

 There is a misconception that life used to be safer and calmer.
-Of course, this is just a delusion.
-Each historical period boasts a whole array of strange social habits, traditions, and beliefs.
-Some of them are really useful by the standards of that time, but for us they can still seem like absolute wildness.
+Of course, this is just a misconception.
+Each historical period boasts a whole host of strange social habits, traditions and beliefs.
+Some of them are really useful by the standards of that time, but for us they may still seem like absolute wildness.

-In our selection of 26 of the most freaky photos about the oddities of the past.
+Our selection contains 26 of the most bizarre photographs about the oddities of the past.

-Patricia O'Keeffe, a 30kg young bodybuilder, carries a 90kg man on his back.
+Patricia O'Keefe, a 30-kilogram young bodybuilder, carries a 90-kilogram man on her back.
 1940

-In 1973, motor driving was banned in Amsterdam due to a fuel crisis.
-But a solution has been found.
+In 1973, car driving was banned in Amsterdam due to the fuel crisis.
+But a solution was found.

-In 1939, in the USA, flour mills began to supply flour in colorful bags.
-This was done so that after the poor could sew clothes from sackcloth.
+In 1939, in the USA, mills began to supply flour in colorful bags.
+This was done so that the poor could then sew their own clothes from sack fabric.

-The photo shows a 200-kilogram perch and fisherman Edward Llewellen, who single-handedly managed to catch this monster.
-By the way, his record has not been beaten to this day.
+In the photo there is a two-hundred-kilogram perch and fisherman Edward Llewellen, who alone was able to catch this monster.
+By the way, his record has not been broken to this day.

-In 1938, schoolteacher Helen Hulick was sentenced to 5 days in prison for wearing trousers to her trial.
-This was seen as contempt of court.
+In 1938, schoolteacher Helen Hulick was sentenced to five days' imprisonment for wearing trousers to a trial.
+This type of behavior was considered contempt of court.

 German soldiers photograph a dog in 1940.

-1969 Niagara Falls temporarily shut down for "restoration work".
+1969 Niagara Falls is temporarily closed for “restoration work.”

 Between 1939 and 1945, British sappers often found such "mini-tanks".
-They were used by German soldiers to undermine full-sized military vehicles from below.
+They were used by German soldiers to blow up full-size military vehicles from below.

-US President Lyndon Johnson liked to impress his guests and ride them on the lake in an amphibious vehicle.
+US President Lyndon Johnson loved to impress his guests and take them for rides in an amphibious vehicle around the lake.

 Nothing unusual.
-Members of the Ku Klux Klan ride the Ferris wheel.
+Members of the Ku Klux Klan ride a Ferris wheel.
 1925

 An elephant helps load food onto an American plane in 1945.

-Do you want to learn how to swim, but the water is far away?
-The solution came up in the 1920s.
+Do you want to learn to swim, but the water is too far away?
+The solution was invented back in 1920.

 In 1930, ponies were for girls and weaklings.
 And all real men rode exclusively on wild boars.

-The Macy store often hired detectives to prevent theft.
-In 1948, all the "dummy" workers took a group photo, but they did not reveal their identity.
+Macy's often hired detectives to help prevent theft.
+In 1948, all the “front” workers took a group photo, but did not reveal their identities.

 Chariots are cool.
 Motorcycles are cool too.
-The South Wales Police decided to combine all this coolness in one vehicle.
+South Wales Police decided to combine all this coolness into one vehicle.

-The most beautiful legs in 1930 were chosen in this way.
+The most beautiful legs in 1930 were chosen this way.

 Ann Hodges and her doctor, Moody Jacobs, show the press a bruise on Ann's body left by a fragment of a meteorite that fell in 1945.